Natural World Heritage

 Nature’s most precious gifts to humanity

-The World Heritage Convention is one of the most successful international instruments to recognize the most exceptional natural places in the world, characterized by their outstanding biodiversity, ecosystems, geology or superb natural phenomena.
-The Convention has provided international recognition to around 3,500,000 km2 in over 250 marine and terrestrial sites across more than 95 countries, and while certain gaps in the World Heritage List remain, it currently protects an extremely valuable sample of our natural heritage.
+The World Heritage Convention is one of the most successful international instruments to protect the most extraordinary natural places on the planet, characterized by their natural beauty or outstanding biodiversity, ecosystem and geological values.
+The Convention has provided international recognition to around 3,500,000 km2 (more than the size of India) in over 250 terrestrial and marine sites across more than 100 countries, and while certain gaps in the World Heritage List remain, it currently protects an extremely valuable sample of our natural heritage.

 Nature’s most precious gifts to humanity

-International recognition of around 3,500,000 km² (more than the size of India) in over 250 sites across more than 95 countries, representing over 95% and 20% of the World Heritage List in terms of surface and numbers, respectively
+International recognition to the planet's most outstanding natural heritage, protecting around 3,500,000 km² (more than the size of India) in over 250 sites across more than 100 countries.

-Natural World Heritage sites account for around 8% of the total surface covered by all 245,000+ terrestrial and marine protected areas worldwide.
-Yet they are under increasing pressure from invasive species, the negative impacts of tourism and climate change
+Natural World Heritage sites account for around 8% of the total surface covered by all 280,000+ terrestrial and marine protected areas worldwide.
+Yet they are under increasing pressure from climate change, invasive species and the negative impacts of extractive industries and tourism.

-To pursue long-term conservation of biodiversity and sustainable development through the fullest and broadest application of the World Heritage Convention by all relevant stakeholders, from site level individuals to global organizations.
+To pursue long-term conservation of biodiversity and sustainable development through the fullest and broadest application of the World Heritage Convention for the benefit of current and future generations.

 Facts and figures